CodeStix/scoplayer-to-pdf/README.md

 ## Support
-Currently, only SmartSCOPlayer is supported.
+Currently, only **SmartSCOPlayer** is supported:

 ![SmartSCOPlayer looks like this](https://github.com/CodeStix/scoplayer-to-pdf/blob/master/images/example.png)

+You can request support for another viewer by opening a issue or pull request.